 Or you can team up classic text with some untypical practices.
-For example, PureWow put the old and new price next to the main text in the CTA instead of saying in the banner or product description.
+For example, PureWow put the old and new prices next to the main text in the CTA instead of saying it in the banner or product description.

 Use several CTA designs in a long email.

 When doing consistent email marketing, you may send many long emails (promo, onboarding).
 They often consist of several blocks with different offers that vary in appearance and placement.
 Such emails also require different types of CTA to differentiate between offers.
 This difference can be reached with the button layout and color.

 Within one email, you can use CTA with different

 Different designs help reach better contrast, especially if you use one text on all buttons.
 But even when opting for variety, you must stick to a single visual concept of your emails.
 They shouldn’t turn into a slideshow or kaleidoscope.
 Also note that you shouldn’t exceed the maximum email size, while every next CTA will add weight to your copy.

 Take a look at the fragment of the promo campaign by Pottery Barn: